junxit/us-congress-bills-114/metadata.md

 - 2016-03-23 — Placed on the Union Calendar, Calendar No. 363.
 - 2016-03-23 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 114-477.
 - 2016-03-23 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 114-477.
+- 2016-04-12 — Considered under suspension of the rules. (consideration: CR H1605-1610)
+- 2016-04-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2947.
+- 2016-04-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-04-12 — Mr. Goodlatte moved to suspend the rules and pass the bill, as amended.
+- 2016-04-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1605-1608)
+- 2016-04-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1605-1608)